noraayaz/ETL_Apache_Spark_MongoDB/README.md

 ## ⚙️ Key Features

-### 1. **Data Pipeline**
+### Data Pipeline
 - **Source Data**: NYC Yellow Taxi trip data (2023, 2024) in .parquet format, dynamically downloaded from the [NYC Taxi Data webpage](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
 The pipeline is designed to automatically fetch updated data each month as it becomes available on the webpage.
 - **ETL Workflow**:
   - **Extract**: Downloads raw `.parquet` files dynamically based on years and months specified.
   - **Transform**: